micro-nova/AmpliPi/docs/BLUETOOTH.md

 -  [ZEXMTE Long Range USB Bluetooth Adapter](https://www.amazon.com/gp/product/B08LVH5BCP/).

 ### Other USB Bluetooth dongles
 Other Bluetooth dongles may need drivers to be installed.
-We suggest ensuring the maximum range of the adapter encompasses your whole home.
+We suggest ensuring the maximum range of the adapter encompasses your whole home so that the music isn't spotty.

 ## How to play audio
 1. Set one of the sources to the Bluetooth stream input